credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/iso-8583-packer/doc/asciihex/ascii-body-packer.md

 } &&endPlaceholder
 ```

-The packed `FieldValue` then looks like
+The packed `FieldValue` then looks like the next example
 ```XML
 &&beginPlaceholder {
     "className": "com.credibledoc.substitution.content.generator.code.SourceContentGenerator",